 Pressure injury ulcers / sores.
 Based on the comprehensive assessment of a resident, the facility must ensure that— (1) A resident who enters the facility without pressure sores does not develop pressure sores unless the individual’s clinical condition demonstrates that they were unavoidable; and (2) A resident having pressure sores receives necessary treatment and services to promote healing, prevent infection and prevent new sores from developing.
 42 CFR 483.
 Nursing Home Regulations

-Understanding How to Avoid Pressure Sores – Pressure Injuries– Bed Sores
+Understanding Pressure Sore Injuries – Bed Sores

 Pressure sores also referred to as decubitus ulcers and as of April 2016 as considered pressure injuries are areas of damaged skin and tissue that develop due to a reduction in circulation often accompanied by excessive periods of unrelieved pressure on the affected area.
 In order to properly track the care provide for a pressure sore, it is essential that the staff understand the correct way to identify and chart the stages of pressure sores.
 National Pressure Ulcer Advisory Panel The National Pressure Ulcer Advisory Panel (NPUAP) serves as the authoritative voice for improved patient outcomes in pressure ulcer prevention and treatment through public policy, education and research.

 Pressure Injury Ulcer Stages Revised by NPUAP Pressure Ulcer Image Library Stages of Pressure Ulcers In April 2016, the National Pressure Ulcer Advisory Panel has redefined the definition of a pressure ulcer and the stages of pressure sores, including the original 4 stages and adding 2 stages on deep tissue injury and unstageable pressure ulcers.